zaper1402/Automated-Route-Planner-/README.md

 # Automated Route Planner

-This is a **Puppeteer** and **NodeJs** automation script for planning the most efficient route to visit all your stopages and reach your destination.
+This is a **Puppeteer** and **NodeJs** automation script for planning the most efficient route to visit all your stopages and reach your destination.It automates the process of finding the most optimum route and saves a PDF of its Direction to your disk.

 It done using -

  - Using NodeJs, Puppeteer and chromium library